Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Introduction

-\lettrine{R}{ecent} years have witnessed the success of deep learning \cite{lecun2015deep} in many fields like computer vision \cite{voulodimos2018deep}, natural language process \cite{cambria2014jumping} and robotics \cite{pierson2017deeprobot} \cite{carrio2017review}.
+Recent years have witnessed the success of deep learning (\cite{lecun2015deep}) in many fields like computer vision (\cite{voulodimos2018deep}), natural language process (\cite{cambria2014jumping}) and robotics (\cite{pierson2017deeprobot,carrio2017review}).
 Such data-driven methods can automatically learn compact and comprehensive representations from samples.
 However, most of the prevalent deep learning models are based on supervised learning, meaning the samples are paired with manually tagged labels.
 Such supervision makes the model hard to generalize since both the amount of labeled data and the information contained in the label are limited.
 Hence, self-supervised learning is proposed to learn the features directly from data.
-Variational Autoencoder (VAE) \cite{kingma2013auto} \cite{rezende2014stochastic} follows the insight via an encoder-decoder structure, where the encoder down-samples high-dimensional input into a latent feature domain while the decoder reconstructs the sample from learned low-dimensional feature.
-By minimizing the difference between the reconstructed sample and the original one, VAE automatically learns features without any labels.
-Generative Adversarial Network (GAN) \cite{goodfellow2014gan} pushes learning from self-supervision even further via a min-max game between a generator and a discriminator.
-The discriminator works as a classifier to determine real samples from synthesized fake ones; meanwhile, the generator which synthesizes samples from random noise is intended to cheat the discriminator.
-By jointly training the two components, GAN can generate super high-quality realistic samples \cite{karras2019style}, which VAE fails to achieve.
+Autoencoder (AE) (\cite{kramer1991nonlinear}) proposes to learn latent features through an encoder-decoder architecture, where the encoder down-samples high-dimensional input into a latent feature domain while the decoder reconstructs the sample from learned low-dimensional feature.
+By minimizing the difference between the reconstructed sample and the original one, AE automatically learns features without any labels.
+However, AE performs poorly in generating novel samples from the latent domain.
+To this end, Variational Autoencoder (VAE) (\cite{kingma2013auto,rezende2014stochastic}) introduces the KL divergence regularization on the latent feature domain with respect to a prior standard normal distribution while follows the insight of the encoder-decoder.
+Therefore, VAE can generate novel samples by decoding the latent vectors sampled from the prior distribution.
+Generative Adversarial Network (GAN) (\cite{goodfellow2014gan}) pushes learning from self-supervision even further via a min-max game between a generator and a discriminator.
+The discriminator works as a classifier to determine real samples from synthesized fake ones.
+Meanwhile, the generator, which synthesizes samples from random noise, is intended to cheat the discriminator.
+By jointly training the two components, GAN can generate super high-quality realistic samples (\cite{karras2019style}), which VAE fails to achieve.
 Through learning to reconstruct or synthesizing samples, the self-supervised models automatically encode high-dimensional input into informative features, which can be generalized to different tasks without restrictions from human labels.
+Implementation of self-supervised deep learning methods on shape parameterization, like VAE and GAN, can help overcome the limitations of traditional techniques and synthesize shapes with great novelty, which can provide insights for future geometric design.